 Step 1: Set up your presentation video recording

-When you install Camtasia, you’ll have the option to include a PowerPoint Add-in Toolbar.
-The Camtasia Add-in Toolbar allows you to start, stop, and control your recordings right from within PowerPoint — avoiding the need to switch between applications.
+If you’re a Windows user, you’ll have the option to include a PowerPoint Add-in Toolbar when you install Camtasia.
+While this feature isn’t currently available on MacOS, the Camtasia Add-in Toolbar allows you to start, stop, and control your recordings from within PowerPoint — so you don’t need to switch between applications.

 Step 2: Customize your recording options

 Now let’s walk through each of the options on the toolbar before we begin recording.

 The microphone button controls whether or not audio is recorded as part of your presentation.
 When you enable it, you’ll be able to record your narration using a microphone.